 The average store-bought marshmallow is filled with artificial flavors, dyes, corn syrup, and many more unnecessary ingredients!
 Want to know how to make marshmallows from home?
 Well…it requires only 4 ingredients: maple syrup or honey, water, vanilla, and gelatin.
 That’s it!
 Easy, clean, and tastes just like the real thing!

-If you double the recipe, you can even have some leftover marshmallows for homemade s’mores, trail mix, or to mix into healthy, homemade ice cream, like this Chocolate Ice Cream Recipe!
+If you double the recipe, you can even have some leftover marshmallows for homemade s’mores, trail mix, or to mix into healthy, homemade ice cream, like our Chocolate Ice Cream Recipe!

 This Sweet Potato Casserole Recipe is not only sweet and tasty, but it is also nutrient-dense, and healthy!